mcserverhosting-net/OS/README.md

 ## Overview

 This project provides a lightweight, customizable ISO for quickly adding worker nodes to a Kubernetes cluster.
-By booting from this ISO, nodes can automatically join a cluster using predefined DHCP options, eliminating the need for manual configuration.
+By booting from this ISO, nodes can automatically join a cluster using predefined values from an HTTP server, eliminating the need for manual configuration.

 Originally developed by our hosting service to manage nodes at scale, this ISO is ideal for environments where ephemeral worker nodes are beneficial, such as test clusters, CI/CD pipelines, or dynamic scaling scenarios.